Dick Liddil: James Gang

-Later years
+Later years and death

 Liddil co-owned the Bank Saloon with Bob Ford in Las Vegas, New Mexico during the mid-1880s, and later leased the saloon/billiard room at the Las Vegas Plaza Hotel.

 In April 1891, Liddil was arrested for the murder of Wood Hite.
 The New York Times reported on the arrest as follows:

 Dick Liddell, once a member of the famous James gang, now a wealthy horse owner on the Eastern tracks, was arrested and lodged in jail at Richmond yesterday.
 He is charged with the murder of Wood Hite, a cousin of Jesse James.
 The crime was committed in 1882 and was the outgrowth of a feud existing among several members of the gang.
 When the James gang was broken up, Liddell came East and raced horses at Brighton Beach, Clifton and Guttenberg.

 Liddil returned to Missouri in the 1890s and became a regular on the Midwest racehorse circuit.
 Liddil worked as a horse trainer at Kentucky's Newport Park from 1896–1901.
 In 1901, the Cincinnati Post reported that Liddil owned several of the area's finest thoroughbreds and was one of the best-known horsemen in the West.

 Liddil died of a heart attack while attending the Queen City Races at the race track in the Latonia neighborhood of Covington, Kentucky on July 13, 1901.